Gray categories with duals and their diagrams: Diagrams for Gray categories with duals

 For general diagrams, the mapping of vertices has a complicated structure.
 However, for standard surface diagrams the situation simplifies.
 Let $q$ be the projection map $p_2$ restricted to $X^2\subset D$ and $q'$ the corresponding map for ${X'}^2\subset D'$.
 The mapping of the projection plane $q'\circ f\circ q^{-1}$ is a local isomorphism near each vertex, and for an oriented homomorphism it is also orientation-preserving.

 \begin{definition} Let $f\colon D\to D'$ be an oriented isomorphism of progressive surface diagrams.
-The labels of $D'$ are called induced from the labels of $D$ by $f$ if \begin{enumerate} \item the labels on a region of $D$ and its image in $D'$ are equal \item the labels on a line and its image are equal if the line is preserved; labels on a line and its image are related by $*$ if the line is reversed \item the labels on a surface and its image are equal if the surface is preserved; labels on an surface and its image are related by $\#$ if the surface is reversed \item the label on a vertex of $D'$ is induced from the label on the corresponding vertex of $D$ by the mapping of the projection plane in a neighbourhood around the vertex, using Definition \ref{rotatedvertex}. \end{enumerate} \end{definition}
+The labels of $D'$ are called {\bf induced} from the labels of $D$ by $f$ if \begin{enumerate} \item the labels on a region of $D$ and its image in $D'$ are equal \item the labels on a line and its image are equal if the orientation of the line is preserved; they are related by $*$ if the orientation is reversed \item the labels on a surface and its image are equal if the orientation of the surface is preserved; they are related by $\#$ if the orientation of the surface is reversed \item the label on a vertex of $D'$ is induced from the label on the corresponding vertex of $D$ by the mapping of the projection plane in a neighbourhood around the vertex, using Definition \ref{rotatedvertex}. \end{enumerate} \end{definition}

 The main invariance result follows.
-The proof relies on the conjecture that the moves on a projection of a PL surface are the analogues of the moves in the smooth case.
+In its most general form, it relies on the conjecture that the moves on a projection of a PL two-manifold are the analogues of the moves in the smooth case.
 To our knowledge, this problem has not been investigated in the literature.

+\begin{conjecture} An isotopy of a surface projection with singularities in a compact subset of the surface can be adjusted so that the moves are the Reidemeister II and III moves for the folds, sliding of folds over or under cusps, or the moves in which cusps appear or disappear in pairs as given in Figures \ref{whitney} and \ref{whitney_proj} or similar figures obtained by reversing any of the axes. \end{conjecture}

+We prove the result for isomorphisms of surface diagrams that can be transformed to the identity by an isotopy that has the properties listed in Conjecture \ref{conjecture}.